eduvpn/documentation/LDAP.md

 On the IPA server the CA is stored in `/etc/ipa/ca.crt`.
 Copy this to the machine running the VPN software.

-## CentOS
+## CentOS / Fedora

+If you use a self signed certificate for your LDAP server perform these steps.
+If your certificate is signed by a trusted CA you do not need to do this, it will work out of the box.

-Put the certificate in `/etc/openldap/certs` on the VPN machine and run the `cacertdir_rehash` command:
+Put the self signed certificate file in `/etc/pki/ca-trust/source/anchors`.

-    # cacertdir_rehash /etc/openldap/certs

-This should now allow the LDAP client to verify the LDAP server certificate and connect without problems.

-**NOTE**: make sure there are no other files in `/etc/openldap/certs` as they will interfere with the certificate you put there!
+After this:

+    $ sudo update-ca-trust

+This will add the CA certificate  to the system wide database in such a way that it will remain there, even when the `ca-certificates` package updates.

-If you change the configuration you will have to restart `php-fpm` to pick up the changes:
+You will have to restart `php-fpm` to pick up the changes:

     $ sudo systemctl restart php-fpm